aavishkar6/Recommendo/README.md

 ## Data Model

-The application will store User Information, Movies and Actors.
+The application will store User, User Information, Movies db and Actors db.

-* users can prefer multiple movies.
+* User contains relevant information about the user
 * each movie can be prefered by more than one users.
-*
+* each actor can

 An Example User: